nejcsever/advent-of-code-2017/README.md

-# Advent of Code 2017
+# 🎄 Advent of Code 2017 🎄
-My attempt to solve [Advent of code 2017](https://adventofcode.com/2017) in Kotlin.
+My [Advent of Code 2017](https://adventofcode.com/2017) solutions written in Kotlin.